nadiamariduena/ecommerce2/src/docs/PRODUCTS.md

 ##### IF YOU NOTICE

-> INSIDE THE UPLOADS folder (where the uploads made via postman are stored), the images are unreadable.
+> INSIDE THE UPLOADS folder (where the uploads made via postman are stored), the images are unreadable/encrypted.

 #### TO PREVENT THAT

+- Go to the official multer page

 - PASTE DE FOLLOWING CODE inside the products.js/ROUTES